PancakeCivet/Classification-of-bronzes-by-CNN/README.md

 ## Dataset

-/*The dataset used for this project includes high-resolution images of different types of bronze artifacts.
+The dataset used for this project includes high-resolution images of different types of bronze artifacts.
 These images were collected from various archaeological databases and publications.
-Each image is labeled according to the artifact type.*/
+Each image is labeled according to the artifact type.

 ## Methodology